bud11/Engine/README.md

 # Further info/troubleshooting

-- Debug/release builds are categorized by a respective presence of DEBUG/RELEASE compilation symbol, NOT the name of the project configuration.
-This is so that
+- Debug/release builds are categorized by presence of a DEBUG or RELEASE compilation symbol, NOT the name of the project configuration.
+This is so that other configurations like editor/tooling layouts also count as "debug builds".

+- Async support is totally included.

+Most if not all of this info should be explained through demos in future.